Publish your data

 QUT's Research Data Finder

-- descriptions about research datasets and data collections generated by research at QUT - records are harvested by and visible in Research Data Australia, the Australian National Data Services (ANDS) national data discovery portal that provides connections between data, projects, researchers and institutions.
+- metadata - descriptions about research datasets and data collections generated by research at QUT - records are harvested by and visible in Research Data Australia, the national data discovery portal that provides connections between data, projects, researchers and institutions.

-Some repositories allow for the publishing of datasets to accompany publications in journals which have data policies (e.g. see the PLOS data policy).
+Some repositories are specifically designed for the publishing of datasets to accompany publications in journals which have data policies (e.g. see the PLOS data policy).
 These repositories make the data underlying scholarly publications discoverable, accessible, understandable, freely reusable, and citable for all, and include:

 Research datasets should generally be made available via open access or controlled access with research partners, collaborators or requestors, for re-use by other researchers, unless a case based on specific and valid reasons is made for not doing so.

 If you choose to make your data openly available, it is essential to license the data.
 This makes the terms and conditions of re-use clear.
 Prospective users need to know exactly what they can do with the data.
 These conditions and permissions should be explicit.